 Oggun makes up the trilogy of the warrior Orishas together with Eleggua y oshosi.
 He is one of the most powerful saints belonging to the Yoruba Pantheon.
 This saint is syncretized with Saint Peter in the Catholic Religion, being also related to the virtue of work.

-Said Orisha habita in the thickness of the mountain, where it was removed thanks to the magic of Oshun's honey.
+This Orisha lives in the thicket of the mountain, a place from which he was taken thanks to the magic of Oshún's honey.

 Oggún also takes possession of the railway lines, a place where he works tirelessly from sunrise to sunset and where many of his holy consecrations are carried out.